 Besides getting stoned, there little draw for tourists to do in Battambang.
 The biggest attraction is Phare Ponleu Selpak, the Cambodian circus!

 We sneak backstage to watch the young performers train before the big show.

 Phare Ponleu Selpak is more than a circus.
-It had its roots in the aftermath of the Khmer Rouge genocide.
-In 1986, a French humanitarian worker came to work with the kids in the refugee camps.
+It had its roots in the aftermath of the Khmer Rouge genocide, which decimated the adult population of Cambodia.
+In 1986, a French humanitarian worker came to work with the kids left behind in the refugee camps.
 One of her approaches was art therapy, allowing the children to express their trauma through drawing.

 Every evening, the school puts on a show, showcasing the young students performing talents in music, dance and acrobatics

 And then the circus begins!

 After what this country has been through, watching these kids fly through the air, I felt a bit proud to be supporting them in some way.
 Our admission fee and donations from sponsors allow 1,400 students a year to receive free schooling and basic education, plus the ability to attend any of the arts, music and performance classes.

 If you feel like supporting them, please visit their site: